<Home> <Bands> <Musicians> <Venues & Places> <Reunions> <Contacts List> <Anthems> <Search>

 Full Frontal and the Shambles

 Will was already playing with at least one other band and invited me to try out with "Full Frontal and the Shambles".
-FFATS is a large start-up band consisting of four vocalists and five musicians.
+FFATS was a large start-up band consisting of four vocalists and five musicians.
 A great concept, but (at the risk of sounding precious) I wasn't comfortable with the hours of repetitive practice and lack of gigs.
 My enjoyment is in playing music for others, and the fact that we were never going to earn any money with such a large group didn't help.
 I decided to quit the band after the gig on New Year's Eve in December 2009, to give the band the opportunity to find a replacement drummer and get him/her up to speed.
-Happily, FFATS have kept going and are now getting regular work.
+Happily, FFATS kept going for some time after I left.
 Thanks to Richard and Mandy Moon, Will LaMont, Chris James, Alison Levet, Nicola Shirley, and Ryal Saunders, for giving me the opportunity to play music with them.